chocolat-chaud-io/stator/README.md

 # stator
-Stator, your go to generator for the perfect stack.
+Stator, your go-to template for the perfect stack.